Luis Arraez Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in the league.

-- The Nationals have the 27th-ranked team ERA across all MLB pitching staffs (4.90).
+- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.90).

-- In his last time out on Friday against the Miami Marlins, the right-hander threw six scoreless innings while surrendering two hits.
+- In his most recent time out on Saturday against the Miami Marlins, the righty went six innings, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.